Predicates

 The compiler supports a redefined_built_ins flag, whose default value is silent, that can be set to warning to alert the user of any redefined Logtalk or Prolog built-in predicate.

 The redefinition of Prolog built-in predicates can be combined with the conditional compilation directives when writing portable applications where some of the supported backends don’t provide a built-in predicate found in the other backends.
-As an example, consider the de facto standard list length predicate, length/2.
+As an example, consider the de facto standard msort/2 predicate (which sorts a list while keeping duplicates).
 This predicate is provided as a built-in predicate in most but not all backends.
 The list library object includes the code:

 :- else.